-As mentioned above, the cilia are present on the columnar epithelium and produce to and from motion to entrap the particles and move them towards a specific direction parallel to the surface of the epithelium.
-They are, therefore, included in the primary defense of the body, in addition to other mechanical barriers.
+As mentioned above, the cilia are present on the columnar epithelium and produce a to-and-from motion to entrap the particles and move them in a specific direction parallel to the surface of the epithelium.
+Therefore, they are, in addition to other mechanical barriers, included in the primary defense of the body.
 The villi and microvilli are present on the absorptive surfaces as they increase the surface area for absorption without increasing the size of the epithelium.

 Channel proteins and carrier proteins

-In order to move molecules from the lumen into the cells, from cells into the blood or vice versa, channel proteins and carrier proteins are present on the apical and basolateral surfaces of the epithelial cells.
+In order to move molecules from the lumen into the cells and from cells into the blood or vice versa, channel proteins and carrier proteins are present on the apical and basolateral surfaces of the epithelial cells.

 The channel proteins allow small ions to move across the cell membrane.
 These are often gated to open and close in response to a certain stimulus.

 Carrier proteins move large molecules across the cell membrane.
-In case the molecules are moved against the concentration gradient, these carrier proteins utilize an ATP molecule.
-They can carry 2 or more molecules at a time.
-When these molecules travel in the same direction, the action is called co-transport.
-When they move in opposite directions, it is termed as counter-transport.
+If the molecules are moved against the concentration gradient, these carrier proteins use an ATP molecule.
+They can carry two or more molecules at a time.
+When these molecules travel in the same direction, the action is called ‘cotransport’; when they move in opposite directions, it is called ‘countertransport.’

 Sodium–potassium (Na-K) pump

-The Na-K pump is a carrier protein that moves 3 Na ions out and 2 K ions into the cell, against the concentration gradient.
+The Na-K pump is a carrier protein that moves three Na ions out of and two K ions into the cell against the concentration gradient.
 An ATP molecule is broken to give the energy required for the transport of ions.

 Epithelial cell junctions

-A cell junction is a multi-protein complex that provides contact between neighboring cells or between the cell and the extracellular matrix.
-There are 3 types of cell junctions present in an epithelial cell: tight junctions, gap junctions, anchoring junctions, and adhering junctions.
+A cell junction is a multiprotein complex that provides contact between neighboring cells or between the cell and the extracellular matrix.
+There are four types of cell junctions present in an epithelial cell: tight junctions, gap junctions, anchoring junctions, and adhering junctions.

-They act as a barrier to regulate the movement of molecules from one cell to another through extracellular spaces by diffusion or active transport.
-These are present on the lateral surfaces of the epithelial cells.
+Tight junctions act as a barrier to regulate the movement of molecules from one cell to another through extracellular spaces by diffusion or active transport.
+They are present on the lateral surfaces of the epithelial cells.
 They can be tighter with high electrical resistance or leakier with low electrical resistance.

-These are also known as communicating junctions.
-They allow the cytoplasmic connection between 2 neighboring cells without the involvement of extracellular fluid.
-The connexin proteins form a cylindrical structure between the lateral surfaces of 2 adjacent epithelial cells.
-This cylindrical structure with pores is called the connexon.
-Its main role is to allow the free movement between the cells of ions and small molecules.
+Gap junctions are also known as ‘communicating junctions.’
+They allow the cytoplasmic connection between two neighboring cells without the involvement of extracellular fluid.
+The connexin proteins form a cylindrical structure between the lateral surfaces of two adjacent epithelial cells.
+This cylindrical structure with pores is called the ‘connexon.’
+Its main role is to allow free movement between the cells of ions and small molecules.

-Anchoring junctions are made of anchoring proteins, which link the cytoskeleton of 1 cell to the cytoskeleton of another cell or to the extracellular matrix.
-The adhering junctions and desmosomes are present on the lateral surface of 2 epithelial cells, while the hemidesmosomes are present on the basolateral surfaces.
+Anchoring junctions are made of anchoring proteins, which link the cytoskeleton of one cell to the cytoskeleton of another cell or to the extracellular matrix.
+The adhering junctions and desmosomes are present on the lateral surface of two epithelial cells, while the hemidesmosomes are present on the basolateral surfaces.

 Desmosomes are made of intermediate filaments composed of keratin and desmin.
 Cadherin acts as a transmembrane linker.
-They are specialized to hold cells tightly together.
+Desmosomes are specialized to hold cells tightly together.

 Transepithelial transport is the transport of a molecule from the lumen into the blood.
-In this case, the molecule, which needs to be absorbed, has to travel through more than 1 membrane surface.
+In this case, the molecule, which needs to be absorbed, has to travel through more than one membrane surface.

-Therefore, the transepithelial membrane potential difference is measured; it is the voltage across the epithelium and the sum of the membrane potentials for the outer and inner cell membranes.
+Therefore, the transepithelial membrane potential difference is measured.
+This is the voltage across the epithelium and the sum of the membrane potentials for the outer and inner cell membranes.

-It is also a useful diagnostic tool for the diagnosis of cystic fibrosis, in which the transepithelial membrane potential is more negative.
+Transepithelial transport is also a useful tool for the diagnosis of cystic fibrosis, in which the transepithelial membrane potential is more negative.
 In cystic fibrosis, the impaired cystic fibrosis transmembrane regulator (CFTR) causes the increased secretion of chloride (Cl) ions into the lumen and the increased reabsorption of Na ions into the epithelial cells.
 This results in thick mucus secretions.